-- Encourage and support appropriate school student behaviour on buses by: - identifying the rights, roles and responsibilities of students, parents/carers, bus drivers, bus operators, conveyance committees (where applicable), school principals and the Department of Transport and Main Roads in contributing to safe and responsible bus travel; - outlining the process to identify categories of misconduct - providing the framework to determine appropriate consequences for incidents of school student misconduct on buses. - Highlight the importance of collaboration between all stakeholders in managing school student behaviour on buses. - Assist bus operators to manage school student behaviour in an appropriate and consistent manner.
+- Encourage and support appropriate school student behaviour on buses by: - identifying the rights, roles and responsibilities of students, parents/carers, bus drivers, bus operators, conveyance committees (where kilometre-based school bus services operate), school principals and the Department of Transport and Main Roads in contributing to safe and responsible bus travel; - outlining the process to identify categories of misconduct - providing the framework to determine appropriate consequences for incidents of school student misconduct on buses. - Highlight the importance of collaboration between all stakeholders in managing school student behaviour on buses. - Assist bus operators to manage school student behaviour in an appropriate and consistent manner.